Isolated points on modular curves: Isolated points on curves of level 7

 We have now shown that the $j$-invariant of any non-cuspidal, non-CM isolated point with rational $j$-invariant on a modular curve of level 7 must be equal to $\frac{3^{3} \cdot 5 \cdot 7^{5}}{2^{7}}$.
-Moreover, by Theorem \ref{thm:level_7:mod_7_images}, the image of the Galois representation associated to an elliptic curve with this $j$-invariant is known.
-This, coupled with the results from Section \ref{sec:modular_curves:closed_points_as_double_cosets}, allows us to compute all of the closed points on modular curves of level 7 lying above this $j$-invariant, along with some of their properties.
+The second step is to reduce the proof of Theorem \ref{thm:level_7:level_7_isolated_points} to the computation of the isolated point with the given $j$-invariant on a finite set of modular curves.
+While the set of all modular curves of level 7 is finite, we aim to restrict the size of this set as much as possible, to simplify later computations.
+To do so, we rely on the results from Section \ref{sec:modular_curves:closed_points_as_double_cosets}, which allow us to compute all of the closed points on modular curves of level 7 lying above the given $j$-invariant, along with some of their properties.
 These properties will moreover allow us to show that many of these closed points are not isolated.
 In particular, we shall show the following.

 \begin{theorem} Let $H \leq \GL{\Zhat}$ be an open subgroup of level 7 such that $-I \in H$.
 Let $x \in X_{H}$ be a non-cuspidal, non-CM isolated closed point with minimal representative $(E, [\alpha]_{H})$, with $j(E) = \frac{3^{3} \cdot 5 \cdot 7^{5}}{2^{7}}$.
 Then $H$ and $x$ must be as in Table \ref{tbl:level_7:isolated_points_level_7}. \end{theorem}